VBukowsky81/SpringApplication/README.md

 Hello, everyone!

+PS.
+Now a month later, I would rewrite this description completely.
+But I am too lazy.
+Turns out Spring implements ALL creational design patters.
+And dependency injection is not even officially a design pattern, though it technically is.
+Learning lots.

+Earlier description:
 I wanted to present this great example, in my opinion, of a basic Enterprise level Spring application, dependency injection and generally Spring Data.
 Dependency injection sounds really cool, and it IS actually cool.
 DI is really hard to describe, and I have not heard a good enough SHORT description of it.

 I would say, DI are ways to inject yourself into object creation process.
 Why do this?
 Because you can insert/inject all sorts of data automatically/from external sources, for example, before object is created.
 Or directly after.
 This DECOUPLES object creation process, and gives you ways to automate it, manage it, generally gives a way to work with it.